Nevermore233/PGpath/README.md

 new_population,s123,s456,s789,...
 ```

-**5.3 Step 3: Reference Reconstruction**
+**Step 3: Reference Reconstruction**

-`pgpath_reconstruct.py` traverses the primary backbone nodes in the GFA graph and inserts predicted non-backbone branch paths only when they connect from the current backbone node and rejoin a downstream backbone node on the same chromosome.
+`pgpath_reconstruct.py` traverses the ordered primary backbone nodes in the GFA graph and inserts a predicted non-backbone branch path only when it connects from the current backbone node and rejoins a downstream backbone node on the same chromosome.
+Unsafe alternatives, including cycles, ambiguous connections, missing sequences, upstream or cross-chromosome re-entry, and paths beyond the configured limits, fall back to the backbone path.

 The final output is a linear FASTA reference.